-Some women choose to use natural remedies to control their symptoms, including:
+Some people choose to use natural remedies to control their symptoms, including:

-- Coconut oil: Coconut oil is a natural moisturizer emollient and is known to reduce inflammation.
-It can be used as a lotion and applied directly to the irritated or itchy skin.
+- Coconut oil: Coconut oil is a natural moisturizer emollient known to reduce inflammation.
+People can use it as a lotion and apply it directly to irritated or itchy skin.

 - Dietary changes: Some foods can increase inflammation in the body, including the skin.
-If a woman wishes to use dietary changes to prevent eczema flare-ups, eliminating dairy and gluten may be a good place to start.
-Also, eating mostly whole, unprocessed foods is good advice for anyone, particularly pregnant women.
+If a person wishes to use dietary changes to prevent eczema flare-ups, eliminating dairy and gluten may be a good place to start.
+Also, eating mostly whole, unprocessed foods is good advice for anyone, particularly pregnant people.

 - Probiotics: There are healthy strains of bacteria all over the body, including the skin and gut.
-Taking probiotics may help to prevent eczema in some pregnant women, although more research is needed to confirm this link.
+Probiotics may help prevent eczema in some pregnant people, although more research is needed to confirm this link.

-For some women, eczema flare-ups continue after childbirth.
-Other women develop eczema on or around the breast and nipple, particularly if the woman is breast-feeding.
+For some people, eczema flare-ups continue after childbirth.
+Other people develop eczema on or around the breast and nipple, particularly if they are nursing.

-Moisturizers and mild to moderate steroids are usually used to treat the symptoms.
-It is important to wash off the medicine before the baby has its next feeding.
+Moisturizers and mild to moderate steroids can usually treat the symptoms.
+It is important to wash off the medication before the next feed.

-Though uncomfortable, eczema during pregnancy is not dangerous for either mom or her baby.
+Though uncomfortable, eczema during pregnancy is not dangerous for either parent or baby.

-There are many treatment options, but it is essential for pregnant women or those trying to conceive to speak to a doctor about which options are safe.
+There are many treatment options, but it is essential for pregnant people or those trying to conceive to speak with a doctor about which options are safe for them.